Sharp-PS® (Soy-Free Sunflower Phosphatidylserine)

 Sharp-PS® (Enzymotec, now part of Frutarom / IFF) is the leading branded sunflower-derived phosphatidylserine — a soy-free PS produced enzymatically from sunflower lecithin.
 Phosphatidylserine is an essential phospholipid concentrated in neuronal cell membranes that supports membrane fluidity, neurotransmitter release, and HPA-axis regulation.
 Sharp-PS® product variants (Sharp-PS®, Sharp-PS® Green, and Sharp-PS® Gold/PS-Omega-3 conjugates) underpin most modern phosphatidylserine clinical trials for cognition, stress, and exercise recovery.
 As a non-soy ingredient, Sharp-PS® is preferred for allergen-sensitive consumers and clean-label formulations.

-Active Compound Phosphatidylserine (PS) derived from sunflower lecithin — Sharp-PS® / Sharp-PS® Green / Sharp-PS® Gold by Enzymotec / Frutarom; soy-free, typically standardized to 20–70% PS content
+Active Compound Phosphatidylserine (PS) from sunflower lecithin — Sharp-PS® / Green / Gold (Enzymotec/Frutarom); soy-free, standardized to ~20-70% PS.

 Benefits